University of Colorado Boulder Graduate School Overview

 There are 15+ local federal labs in partnership with CU Boulder and includes 20 National Academy of Engineering members. $97M in research awards was granted for FY 2018.

-Majors and Degree Offerings at College of Engineering & Applied Sciences
+Majors and Degree Offerings at University of Colorado Boulder: College of Engineering & Applied Sciences

 The College of Engineering & Applied Sciences offers students a full range of disciplines.
 These majors include: